 Non-descriptive visceral pain in the periumbilical region, followed by nausea.
 Previous radiography study was unremarkable.
 Previous US study showed signs of inflamed mesenteric fat in the right lower quadrant.

 Loading Stack -

 0 images remaining

-Right lower quadrant: dilated appendix with a small appendicolith inside; inflammatory phlegmon as well.
+Right lower quadrant: dilated appendix with a small appendicolith and surrounding inflammatory stranding.

 The prevalence of appendicitis in patients who present with abdominal pain to the emergency department is approximately 14%.

-Traditionally, acute appendicitis has been diagnosed on the basis of clinical findings.
+Traditionally, acute appendicitis has been diagnosed by clinical findings.

-CT is highly sensitive (94 - 98%) and specific (up to 97%) for the diagnosis of acute appendicitis, and allows for alternative causes of abdominal pain to also be diagnosed.
-In this case, a simple non-contrast study, as institution protocol, was enough to determine the diagnosis.
+CT is highly sensitive (94 - 98%) and specific (up to 97%) for the diagnosis of acute appendicitis, and allows for alternative causes of abdominal pain also to be diagnosed.
+In this case, a non-contrast study, as institution protocol, was enough to determine the diagnosis.